demos-for-symfony-flex/script-website-user/README.md

 # testing-website-user

 ## TODO
-* Ensure db schema is written
+* Ensure db schema is written to db.
-* Testing
+* Testing.

 ## Documentation
 ### Getting Started With FOSUserBundle